 Many large-scale Earth system models, like those used for Intergovernmental Panel on Climate Change (IPCC) reports, do not model species.
 Instead, they model groups of species or habitat types (e.g. deciduous forests and grasslands).
 These groupings are not internally homogenous, and are made up of hundreds, if not thousands, of individual species.
 To assess species-level impacts from nitrogen deposition and climate change, a more refined modeling system is needed.
 EPA researchers reviewed several different modeling platforms and selected two as the most promising candidates for additional examination in the U.S.: the Forest-Safety-Vegetation model (ForSAFE-VEG), and the augmented Very Simple Dynamic soil biogeochemistry model (VSD+) coupled with the model Predicting the Occurrence Probabilities of Plant Species (PROPS) (i.e. VSD+PROPS).

-Both of modeling chains are leading approaches, and currently used in Europe to assess the impacts from atmospheric deposition and climte change on plant biodiversity, as a portion of the European commitmentsunder the Convention on Long Range Transboundary Air Pollution (CLRTAP).
+Both of the modeling chains are leading approaches, and currently used in Europe to assess the impacts from atmospheric deposition and climate change on plant biodiversity as a portion of the European commitments under the Convention on Long Range Transboundary Air Pollution (CLRTAP).

 This project revealed that the reversibility of impacts from historical N deposition may be slower and more challenging than anticipated, and that climate change was projected to aggravate ecosystem recovery.
 The project also uncovered two key limitations in the approach.
 First, ForSAFE-VEG is very data intensive, and thus could not be deployed over more than a few dozen sites in the U.S., which may or may not be representative of the entire country.
 Thus, it became apparent that it would be difficult to develop niche parameters for all plant species of concern across the U.S. without a much larger effort in partnership with other federal and state agencies.
 Second, the performance of the ForSAFE-VEG model in accurately simulating the observed plant community required significant model tuning, which was difficult to independently validate.